-In particular, a \emph{classical} particle evolving on the dashed blue potential curve would be pushed towards the top of the spheroid where the rf coupling vanishes, inducing Landau Zener spin flips.
+In particular, a \emph{classical} particle evolving on the dashed blue potential curve would be pushed towards the top of the spheroid where the rf coupling vanishes, inducing Landau-Zener spin flips.
 As a consequence, a \emph{classical} particle can not be trapped with this configuration.
 The zero energy contribution provides the necessary barrier preventing the atoms to climb to the top of the ellipsoid.

-With the parameters of Fig.~\ref{fig:sideView}, corresponding to the last column of Fig.~\ref{fig:ramp}, the local effective trapping frequency along the surface is $\omega_s/(2\pi)\simeq\SI{20}{\hertz}$, and the transverse one varies with $\theta$ over the cloud extent and is equal to $\omega_\perp/(2\pi)=\SI{526}{\hertz}$ at the peak density of the GP groundstate.
+With the parameters of \fref{fig:sideView}, corresponding to the last column of \fref{fig:ramp}, the local effective trapping frequency along the surface is $\omega_s/(2\pi)\simeq\SI{20}{\hertz}$, and the transverse one varies with $\theta$ over the cloud extent and is equal to $\omega_\perp/(2\pi)=\SI{526}{\hertz}$ at the peak density of the GP groundstate.
 The chemical potential of the groundstate is $\mu/h\simeq\SI{450}{\hertz}$ above the potential $V_{\rm 3D}^{\rm Fl}$ at the peak density.
 Therefore the quantum gas is well described by an effective two-dimensional model, with a chemical potential $\mu_{\rm 2D}=\mu-\hbar\omega_\perp/2<\hbar\omega_\perp$~\cite{Petrov2000}.
-To illustrate this point Fig.~\ref{fig:sideView} compares the surface density computed with the full 3D simulation (grey shaded area) to effective 2D solutions obtained with the semi-classical potential of Eq.~\eqref{eqn:Vimp}: the 2D GP solution (solid black curve) and 2D Thomas-Fermi profile (dashed red curve)~\cite{SupMat}.
-Equation~\eqref{eqn:Vimp} thus enables a simple and accurate description of the dimensional reduction.
+To illustrate this point \fref{fig:sideView} compares the surface density computed with the full 3D simulation (grey shaded area) to effective 2D solutions obtained with the semi-classical potential of equation~\eref{eqn:Vimp}: the 2D GP solution (solid black curve) and 2D Thomas-Fermi profile (dashed red curve), see~\ref{app:2Dmodel}.
+Equation~\eref{eqn:Vimp} thus enables a simple and accurate description of the effective 2D dynamics.